MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/walkthrough-authenticate-web-services-using-oauth.md

     For more information about publishing, see [Publish a Web Service](./publish-web-service.md).
 5. After you publish the web service, you can now enter the OData URL in the address of an Internet browser.

     You're prompted for your user name and password.
-The user name and password that you enter is the user name and password (or web service access key) of your [!INCLUDE[prod_short](../developer/includes/prod_short.md)] account; not your Microsoft 365 or Azure AD user name and password.
+The user name and password that you enter is the user name and password (or web service access key) of your [!INCLUDE[prod_short](../developer/includes/prod_short.md)] account; not your Microsoft 365 or Microsoft Entra ID user name and password.

     This condition illustrates the problem&mdash;users must use different credentials for [!INCLUDE[prod_short](../developer/includes/prod_short.md)] clients than they do for [!INCLUDE[prod_short](../developer/includes/prod_short.md)] web services.

-## Register the console application in the Azure AD tenant
+## Register the console application in the Microsoft Entra ID tenant

-Although you haven't yet created the console application, the next thing to do is to register it as an application in the same Azure AD Directory in which you registered [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
-Having to register the console application in Azure AD makes sense because Azure AD is the common authority that can issue security tokens that enable client applications to call server applications.
+Although you haven't yet created the console application, the next thing to do is to register it as an application in the same Microsoft Entra ID Directory in which you registered [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
+Having to register the console application in Microsoft Entra ID makes sense because Microsoft Entra ID is the common authority that can issue security tokens that enable client applications to call server applications.

 1. Using the Azure portal, register the console application as a native client application.

-    For information about how to do this step, follow the instructions in [Quickstart: Register an app with the Azure Active Directory](/azure/active-directory/develop/quickstart-v1-add-azure-ad-app).
+    For information about how to do this step, follow the instructions in [Quickstart: Register an app with the Microsoft Entra ID](/azure/active-directory/develop/quickstart-v1-add-azure-ad-app).

     Use the following table as guide to help you determine some of the registration settings.